 Mitch Gorochow, senior advisor with RSM’s Center for Business Transition and Ken Sanginario, founder of Corporate Value Metrics and creator of the Value Opportunity Proﬁle®, recently discussed how business owners can view value through the eyes of buyers and then what they can do today to plan for a successful event down the road.
 Excerpts of their conversation follow below:

-When most business owners talk about what their company is worth, they immediately go to some multiple of earnings they have been told is standard in their industry.
+When most business owners talk about what their company is worth, they immediately go to some multiple of earnings they have been told are standard in their industry.
 Is that the way sophisticated buyers really determine what they are willing to pay?

 Owners should understand that value is not derived from multiples but, rather, multiples are derived from value, and value is very signiﬁcantly affected by the underlying quality of the subject company.